Palookaville (album)

-Palookaville is the fourth studio album by English electronic music producer Fatboy Slim.
+Palookaville is the fourth and final studio album by English electronic music producer Fatboy Slim.
 It was first released on 4 October 2004 in the United Kingdom by Skint Records and a day later in the United States by Astralwerks.
 The album was nominated for the 2006 Grammy Award for Best Electronic/Dance Album.

 As of 2025, Palookaville is the last studio album Cook has released under the Fatboy Slim name.
 When asked in 2019 if he had any plans to make a new album under the alias, he responded "probably not", while further stating "If I ever got around to making another Fatboy Slim album it'll probably be in a time when albums are completely redundant as a format".